usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 > *Remember that you can click and drag to look around.* [See demo full screen](https://michael-crum.com/ThreeJS-Raymarcher/3d_normals.html)

 In this demo, the primitives are colored based on the normal vector at that point.
-X, Y, and Z control the red blue and green of each pixel respectively.
+X, Y, and Z control the red, blue, and green of each pixel respectively.

 You may have noticed that this method assumes nothing about the contents of the scene.
-Because of it's generality this strategy will work on any subject, no matter how complex.
+Because of its generality, this strategy will work on any subject, no matter how complex.

 ### Ambient Occlusion and Glow

 Ambient occlusion refers to the effect that ambient light has on the shading of a scene.
-Parts of a scene that are more exposed (less occluded) tend to get brighter due to light bounced from other objects.
+Parts of a scene that are more exposed (less occluded) tend to get brighter due to light bouncing from other objects.
 Similarly, details and crevices are less exposed (more occluded) and therefore get less ambient lighting.
 Calculating the reflections of ambient light in the scene is extremely expensive, but ray marching offers a computationally "free" alternative.

-It turns out the number of steps taken before reaching the object is a good estimate of the occlusion of the pixel.
+It turns out that the number of steps taken before reaching the object is a good estimate of the occlusion of the pixel.
 A higher number of iterations means that the ray passed closely by objects during its travel.
 We can use this as a metric of occlusion while shading to get a remarkably realistic approximation of "true" ambient occlusion.

 ![An example of ambient occlusion](./assets/ambient.png)